michodgs25/powertools/README.md

 - As a first time buyer I would like to give constructive feedback on products.

-#### Contact the Gym page
+#### Contact the company

-- As a new member to the gym, I want to be able to check the gym opening& closing times, so I can plan my visit.
+- As a new user, I want to be able to contact the company with any enquiries I may have

-- A a frequent user, I want to be to contact the gym directly, so I can ask any questions.

 #### Shopping bag and Checkout